SecRef*: Securely Sharing Mutable References Between Verified and Unverified Code in F*: Conclusions and Future Work

 \item {\em Modeling more of the effects of OCaml} by extending the representation of the monadic effect, and then figuring out how this impacts the soundness and security guaranteed by \secrefstar{}.
 While this was already studied separately for the IO effect~\cite{sciostar}, how other effects would impact soundness and security is an open question.

+For example, adding non-termination would involve switching from the inductive definition of the Free monad to a co-inductive definition (probably of Interaction Trees~\cite{XiaZHHMPZ20,SilverZ21}), and probably would involve assuming that untrusted code can always loop.

 \item {\em End-to-end verified compilation to OCaml}.\ch{Almost everything below is about verified compilation, {\bf not} about secure compilation, so for now I renamed the item to ``verified''.
-Security is much more interesting than just verification though, so that's the harder open problem.} While \secrefstar{} targets a language shallowly embedded in \fstar{}, at least two more steps are necessary to target OCaml, both open research problems: verified quoting (to go from the shallow embedding to a deep embedding),\ch{citations missing; for instance the work of Jason Gross} and verified erasure specialized for a Dijkstra monad.
-For verified erasure, \citet{coq-to-ocaml} present a verified correct erasure from Rocq to Malfunction (one of the intermediate languages of OCaml), which we hope can be specialized to computations represented using monads and extended to verify security.
+Security is much more interesting than just verification though, so that's the harder open problem.} While \secrefstar{} targets a language shallowly embedded in \fstar{}, at least two more steps are necessary to target OCaml, both open research problems: verified quoting \footnote{ Verifying quoting in MetaRocq: \href{https://github.com/MetaRocq/metarocq/blob/a50b36cc7688df75f4932d7242a889c5df8e5bea/quotation/theories/README.md}{https://github.com/MetaRocq/metarocq/blob/coq-8.16/quotation/theories/README.md}} (to go from the shallow embedding to a deep embedding), and verified erasure specialized for a Dijkstra monad. \citet{coq-to-ocaml} present a verified correct erasure from Rocq to Malfunction (one of the intermediate languages of OCaml), which we hope can be specialized to computations represented using monads and extended to verify security.
 Their proof relies on the formalization of Rocq~\cite{SozeauBFTW20}, which means that before one is able to reproduce and extend their proof, one would first have to give a formalization to \fstar{}.